AnimaGUS-minerva/unstrung/quick_start_guide.md

 ```
 sudo apt-get install libboost-all-dev libnl-3-dev libpcap-dev libusb-dev libusb-1.0-0-dev
 ```

+The script install-apt-deps.sh can be used to get the most up-to-date set of packages.
+On x86 it will attempt to install gcc-multilib, and install packages for both 32-bit and 64-bit compilations.

 *(it takes quite a long time on unpacking libboost1.55-dev,do not kill the process)*

 Clone the source repository